-Effective January 30, 2007, the Company entered into an Operating Agreement with Mr. R. Clark (who is deemed the indirect beneficial owner of 8.8% of the Company's common stock by means of his role as manager of TPC Ventures, LLC) and Hydro Resources, Inc. (collectively the Company, R Clark and Hydro Resources, Inc. are referred to as the "LLC Owners") to form Well Enhancement and Recovery Systems, LLC ("WERS").
-WERS was established to develop a new deep water well enhancement tool which the LLC Owners hope will increase the efficiency of deep water wells in the Denver metropolitan area.
-Each of the LLC Owners holds a 1/3 interest in WERS.
-The President of the Company will act as the manager of WERS.
+Effective January 30, 2007, the Company entered into an Operating Agreement with Mr. R. Clark (who is deemed the indirect beneficial owner of 8.7% of the Company's common stock by means of his role as manager of TPC Ventures, LLC) and Hydro Resources, Inc. (collectively the Company, R Clark and Hydro Resources, Inc. are referred to as the "LLC Owners") to form Well Enhancement and Recovery Systems, LLC ("Well Enhancement LLC").
+Well Enhancement LLC was established to develop a new deep water well enhancement tool which the LLC Owners believe will increase the efficiency of deep water wells in the Denver metropolitan area.
+Each of the LLC Owners holds a 1/3 interest in Well Enhancement LLC.
+The president of the Company will act as the manager of Well Enhancement LLC.

-The Company accounts for its investment in WERS under the equity method pursuant to Accounting Principles Board Opinion No. 18The Equity Method of Accounting for

-Investments in Common Stock (as amended) and Emerging Issues Task Force Issue No. 03-16Accounting for Investments in Limited Liability Companies.
-As of February 28, 2007, the Company's Investment in Well Enhancement and Recovery Systems, LLC account on its balance sheet includes the \$30,000 capital contribution made to date by the Company (total initial capital contribution will be approximately \$70,000 per LLC Owner).
-WERS has not received any revenues or incurred any expenses requiring recognition in the Company's financial statements as of February 28, 2007.
+The Company accounts for its investment in Well Enhancement LLC under the equity method pursuant to Accounting Principles Board Opinion No. 18The Equity Method of Accounting for Investments in Common Stock (as amended) and Emerging Issues Task Force Issue No. 03-16Accounting for Investments in Limited Liability Companies As of May 31, 2007, the Company's Investment in Well Enhancement and Recovery Systems, LLC account on its balance sheet includes \$40,000 of capital contributions made to date by the Company (total initial capital contribution will be approximately \$70,000 per LLC Owner) and its 1/3rd share of the \$90,000 of net losses of Well Enhancement